Child Protection Program

 • Access to a Library – a campus resource with access to general knowledge, fiction and artistic books, in various languages.

 • Sports and Leisure Activities – students are encouraged to join the numerous community activities, for example participating in the Angkor Wat International Half Marathon to raise valuable funds.

 • Community Service – we aim to involve the students in more community projects, environment clean-up programmes, awareness raising activities on a wide range of topics, to continue to nurture in them a sense of gratitude, responsibility and community leadership.

 The mission of our Social Support team is to promote the safety and well being of all through education, health support, and prevention.
 They work to accomplish several interconnected goals:

 - Children’s rights should be understood and protected.

 - Children should have access to education and the ability to improve their own living conditions

 - Families should have the ability to protect and adequately care for their children.

 - Communities should be safe and involved in the protection of children’s rights and well being.

-The program works with three groups of beneficiaries: children from 3 to 17 years old, young adults from 18 to 24, and the families of these children and young adults.
+The groups of beneficiaries are: children from 3 to 17 years old, young adults from 18 to 24, and the families of these children and young adults.
 These children, young adults, and their families all come from the immediate areas surrounding Phare Ponleu Selpak, defined as 3 Communes in Battambang Municipality, 6 Villages in Ochar commune, 5 Villages in Toul Taek commune, and 5 Villages in Chamcar Samrong commune.